 VIÑALES VALLEY HIKE INSTRUCTIONS

-Most people who hike in Viñales take a local guide.
-So, the signage on the trail is not sufficient for anyone trying to do the hike themselves.
+Most people who hike in Viñales take a local guide as the signage on the trail is not sufficient for anyone trying to do the hike themselves.
 As a result, we got lost several times.
 Like most things in Cuba, the trails operate a bit like a cartel; asking anyone for help was met with a firm: “obtener una guía!”

 But, we didn’t want to get a guide.
 And if you fancy the idea of conquering a beautiful Cuban walk at your own pace, here are our detailed instructions.

-The hike begins the Sendero del Mirador al Valle sign 50m west of Valle de Balcon restaurant, just east of Los Jazmines Hotel (1 on the map).
+The hike begins the Sendero del Mirador al Valle sign 50 metres west of Balcon de Valle restaurant, just east of Hotel Los Jazmines (1 on the map).
 The first couple of hundred meters, as the trail drops down onto the valley floor, are the hardest and steepest on the walk.
 But there is nothing too difficult, it just requires some careful footwork.

-At the bottom, the path splits at another sign.
-Take the left fork (longer route) and follow the path through a tobacco field – you might even see some leaf hanging out to dry.
-Just before a sign marked Mirador Casa Postal turn right and follow the path around the mogote.
+At the bottom, the path reaches a field and splits.
+Go left and follow the path through a tobacco field – you might even see some leaf hanging out to dry.
+Head through some trees and then bearing right on the path keeping the large field on your left.
+Pass a shelter and just before a sign marked Mirador Casa Postal turn right and follow the path around the mogote.
 Pass another tobacco field and turn left just after the hut on the left-hand side of the path.

 This path crosses a dry river bed, before bending right and arriving at a T-junction.
 Turn left at this T-junction and follow this path in a (fairly) straight line.
 As you get close to the road, bear right to meet it opposite El Cuajani restaurant (2).
 Note: this is different from the El Cuajani marked on google maps.